Bath House

 About museum

-In the second half of the 19th century a stone Bathing Pavilion was built for the wife of Emperor Alexander II, Maria Alexandrovna, who suffered from lung diseases.
-Here she could undergo the water-treatment procedures that were fashionable in Europe at the time.
-The pavilion includes a steam room with a stove-heater and a pyramid of cast-iron spheres, a room for warm baths and baths made from decoctions of medicinal herbs, as well as a cold bath with a shower disguised as an ornate chandelier of bronze and glass, decorated with clusters of grapes and bindweed flowers.
+In the second half of the 19th century a stone Bath House was built for the wife of Emperor Alexander II, Maria Alexandrovna, who suffered from lung ailments.
+There she could receive hydrotherapy treatments fashionable in Europe at the time.
+The building includes a Steam Room with a stone stove (pechka-kamenka) and a pyramid of cast-iron balls, a room for taking warm baths and baths of herbal decoctions, and a Cold Bath with a shower disguised as an ornate bronze-and-glass chandelier decorated with clusters of grapes and morning-glory flowers.